chunkstories/www/content/blog/a-note-on-descriptor-indexing.md

 date: 2019-01-26
 ---

 *Was writing part two of the series on Chunk Stories new rendering tech, but this section was getting out of hand so I just spun it off as it's own post.
-Here's a very technical post intended at Vulkan developpers wondering about VK_EXT_descriptor_indexing*
+Here's a very technical post intended at Vulkan developers wondering about VK_EXT_descriptor_indexing*

 Talking with some folks on rendering-related discords, I had a few conversations about the way I solve the texture binding problem in my engine, and there has been some confusion, notably due to a really crappy naming convention used since OpenGL and unclear terminology in the spec ( those are almost the same problem come to think of it ... ).
 I sort of needs to lay this out flat before I can proceed.